NativeScript/docs/content/tutorials/build-a-master-detail-app-with-vue.md

 </template>

 <script lang="ts">
-import Vue from 'nativescript-vue'
+import { defineComponent } from 'nativescript-vue'
 // Add this 👇
 import FlickService from '../services/FlickService'

 // Add this 👇
 const flickService = new FlickService()

-export default Vue.extend({
+export default defineComponent({
   // Add this 👇
   props: ['id'],
   data() {